StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 However, occasionally there are topics that cannot be addressed (or at least not fully) using only internal evidence from scripture.
 Much of the time these topics aren't important enough to even talk about.
 (Hence why the Bible, in its limited space, doesn't bother addressing them).

-Still though, in a small number of instances, there are topics that we need to take a hard stand on, but don't have any good arguments -- even indirect ones -- from scripture itself.
+Still though, in a small number of instances, there are topics that we need to take a hard stand on, but don't have any good arguments---even indirect ones---from scripture itself.
 Many of these topics are related to textual criticism, archeology, and historical analysis.

 These are the sort of cases where arguments from probability come into play.